jmhessel/catrank/README.md

 ## How do I score images?

-If you want to score a cute cat or, in this case, a dog, according to the /r/aww community, you can do...
+If you want to score according to the /r/aww community

 ```
 python score_example.py examples/bodhi.jpg aww
 ```

-The output of this is:
+which outputs:
 ```
 examples/bodhi.jpg		34.8/100
 ```

 the first column is the filename, and the second column is the score out of 100 for the image (higher is better).
-The score is the percentile of the image on a test split.
+The score is the percentile of the image's score on a test split.

 ## How do I score images plus their captions?